end2endzone/end2endzone-hugo/content/blog/2016-06-10-softtimers-a-collection-of-software-timers-to-easily-compute-elapsed-time-since-an-event-occured.md

 ---
 # Introduction

 The following article is about my simplest library that I wrote for the arduino: _SoftTimers_.
-The _SoftTimers_ arduino library allows one to properly time multiple events and know when each &quot;timer&quot; expires meaning that an action is required.<!--more-->
+The _SoftTimers_ arduino library allows one to properly time multiple events and know when each "timer" expires meaning that an action is required.<!--more-->

 Skip to the [download section](#Download) for quick download.

-When I first learned programming the arduino, I learned the &quot;_hello world_&quot; of the arduino: turning a LED on and off. &nbsp;As expected, I used `delay()` to define how long the LED should be on and off.
+When I first learned programming the arduino, I learned the "_hello world_" of the arduino: turning a LED on and off.
+As expected, I used `delay()` to define how long the LED should be on and off.

-However, this approach is bad since it break the &quot;realtime&quot; property of the software to react to other event.
+However, this approach is bad since it break the "realtime" property of the software to react to other event.
 If I want to make the LED instantly turn off when pressing a button, I had to wait for the delay to complete before processing the button.
 (I know you could use interrupts and update with LED pin within the interrupt but that is out of scope for now.)

 Another issue is extensibility.
 Making 3 LEDs blink at different time interval is much harder with delays.
 How about 40 LEDs?
 Impossible?